Taiwan holds war games amid tensions and typhoon: What you need to know

 These elements of Han Kuang have previously been criticised as being largely for show, with this year’s approach an attempt to offer greater combat realism among small dispersed units and scenarios simulating command lines being severed, Mei said.

 This emphasis on decentralised command indicates Taiwan’s military leadership is finally embracing asymmetric warfare, a former top Taiwanese general has said.
 Asymmetric warfare is a tactic the US has advocated Taiwan adopt for years, instead of trying to match China’s military might.
+The US does not recognise Taiwan — which until 1971 held the United Nations seat now held by China — as an independent nation.
+However, a series of bilateral agreements and domestic laws in the US commit Washington to assisting Taipei in defending itself, in the event of any military assault from Beijing.

 “This is the first time they’re actually taking their job seriously,” Kitsch Liao, an assistant director at the Atlantic Council’s Global China Hub and an expert on the Taiwanese military, told the Financial Times.
 “They feel like the situation is tense enough and are not just going through the motions like Han Kuang used to in the past.”